Climate Change action

 The climate crisis affects every corner of our planet – from the poles to the tropics, and from the mountains to the oceans.

-People and nature worldwide are already feeling the effects: from droughts, fires, flooding and heatwaves caused by extreme weather to the destruction of coral reefs due to changes in ocean temperature.
-And these impacts will only worsen if the global temperature continues to rise.
+People and nature worldwide are already feeling the effects from rising sea levels.
+From droughts, fires, flooding and heatwaves caused by extreme weather.
+And the destruction of coral reefs due to changes in ocean temperature.

 © Anton Vorauer /WWF